gvwilson/thirdbit/_posts/2016/2016-06-09-hidden-truths.md

   Best of all,
   their tool is <a href="http://www.opal-project.de/tools/bugpicker/">available for download</a>
   under a BSD license.
-  Most developers probably won't have encountered the science behind it in their training&mdash;abstract interpretation is a fairly advanced topic&mdash;but they'll appreciate the usefulness of the end product.
+  Most developers probably won't have encountered the science behind it in their training–abstract interpretation is a fairly advanced topic–but they'll appreciate the usefulness of the end product.
 </p>